xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 `cd ../`

 ## Step 19 (Option 2):
-Clone and install PyVision.
+Clone and install TorchVision.
 This can take a while as well.

 Run these commands: